IBM-Cloud/docs/services/IoT/applications/mqtt.md

 When you make an MQTT connection by using an API key, ensure that the following points apply:

-- The MQTT client ID is in the format: a:org_id:app_id
+- The MQTT client ID is in the format: a:*orgId*:*appId*
-- The MQTT user name is the API key: a-org_id-a84ps90Ajs
+- The MQTT user name is the API key: a-*orgId*-a84ps90Ajs
 - The MQTT password is the authentication token: MP$08VKz!8rXwnR-Q*